dumindu2041329/GradeMe-Replit/replit.md

 - July 2, 2025. **Removed end_time column from database** - Completely removed end_time column from exams table in Supabase database and cleaned up all references in codebase including Zod validation schema, ensuring cleaner data model focused on start time and duration
 - July 2, 2025. **Added automatic database table creation** - Implemented automatic table creation on server startup.
 If tables don't exist in Supabase database, they are automatically created using migration SQL files, ensuring the project runs smoothly even with a fresh database
 - July 2, 2025. **Enhanced security by removing hardcoded credentials** - Removed all hardcoded admin and student credentials from the codebase for security.
 Initial users are now created only through environment variables (INITIAL_ADMIN_EMAIL, INITIAL_ADMIN_PASSWORD, etc.).
 Created SETUP_GUIDE.md with secure setup instructions.
 This prevents credential exposure in source code and enforces stronger password practices
+- July 2, 2025. **Implemented pagination for improved performance** - Added server-side pagination to Students, Exams, and Results pages to significantly improve loading speed.
+Each page now displays 10 items at a time with search functionality, page navigation controls, and "Showing X to Y of Z" indicators.
+Backend supports both paginated and non-paginated requests for backwards compatibility

 ## User Preferences